-The Spazio Donna/Woman Space programme, which is active in the cities of Milan, Rome, Cosenza and Naples, has the purpose of increasing female empowerment as a primary means for the prevention and surfacing of gender-based violence.
+The Spazio Donna/Woman Space programme, which is active in the cities of Milan, Brescia, Bologna, Rome, Naples and Cosenza, has the purpose of increasing female empowerment as a primary means for the prevention and surfacing of gender-based violence.

 In fact, this type of violence - although it occurs throughout the territory and covers all generations and social classes - has a higher impact in scenarios characterised by low literacy rates, poverty, unemployment, crime and heavily patriarchal households.
 In these cases, violence - economic and psychological more specifically - is perceived as something normal and is seldom recognised as such.